-Finding 3D: The proposed UGB expansion does not include forest land; therefore it is consistent with Goal 4.
+Finding 3D: The proposed UGB expansion/Annexation does not include forest land; therefore it is consistent with Goal 4.

-Goal 5 - Open Space, Scenic and Historic Areas, and Natural Resources To conserve open space and protect natural and scenic resources.
+Goal 5 - Open Space, Scenic and Historic Areas, and Natural Resources

+To conserve open space and protect natural and scenic resources.

 Finding 3E: The subject property has not been included in any inventory of needed open space or scenic areas, nor has it been identified in either the Prineville or Crook County Comprehensive Plans as having any noteworthy natural, historic or cultural resources which need to be preserved and/or protected.
-Therefore, the proposed UGB amendment is consistent with Goal 5.
+The USFW service have indicated that there is a raptor nest in the area.
+This location is noted and future development of the property will include mitigation measures designed to not disturb the nest and allow full build out of the site when the site is developed.
+Staff finds the proposed UGB expansion/Annexation is consistent with Goal 5.